 Meet Our Guardians

-We have three FTSU Guardians, who all work part-time and flexibly to cover the week between them.
+We have four FTSU Guardians, who all work part-time and flexibly to cover the week between them.
 If the guardian for your area isn’t in work when you need to speak to them and you feel your issue can’t wait until they return, please contact another member of our team who will be able to talk your issue through with you.

 • A quick guide to FTSU timescales/flowchart